Karyoplasma/Demon-Farm-Calculator/README.md

 Should be straighforward to use.
 Has a small data set of the hitpoint values of the most commonly used sacrifices.
 To sacrifice random joiners, put it on OVERRIDE and state the creature's hit points in the HP text field.

+First Aid combo box is for HotA 1.7.2+, if you are not playing HotA, leave it on NONE. (todo: implement specialty)

 Release page: https://github.com/Karyoplasma/Demon-Farm-Calculator/releases/tag/1.0.0

 Good luck.